microsoft/fhir-starter/scripts/Readme.md

 # FHIR-Starter Getting Started with Deploy Scripts
-In this document we go over the ```deployFhirStarter.bash``` for deploying Azure API for FHIR.
+In this document we go over the ```deployFhirStarter.bash``` script for deploying Azure API for FHIR.
 We cover the order of script execution and the steps needed to get up and running.

 ## Errata
 There are no open issues at this time.